deyvidholz/age-of-wars-api/README.md

 # 📜 Description

 Age of Wars is a single/multiplayer strategy game that uses `Node`, `Vue` and `Socket.io`.
-You start by choosing a country and then you can conquer all the world or make your contry the richest/strongest.
+You start by choosing a country and then you can conquer all the world or make your country the richest/strongest.

 There are currently 149 countries available to play with.